Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Performance coaches working with individual employees

-• Training coordinators running goal-setting programs
+• Training coordinators running goal development programs

 • Department heads implementing structured goal processes